Emergency relief and recovery

 International network

 Local Red Cross workers and volunteers are the first on-site.
 They rescue victims, assist relatives, distribute food and drinking water, and provide first aid.
 But if they are to help, they need financial resources and coordination behind the scenes.
-This is provided by the International Federation of Red Cross and Red Crescent Societies (IFRC)Opens in a new window, which coordinates all emergency relief operations.
+This is provided by the International Federation of Red Cross and Red Crescent Societies (IFRC)Opens a new window, which coordinates all emergency relief operations.

 Cash handouts